David Lindsay, 27th Earl of Crawford: Background and education

-Born at Dunecht, Aberdeenshire, Crawford was the eldest son of James Lindsay, 26th Earl of Crawford and 9th Earl of Balcarres and his wife Emily Florence, daughter of Colonel Edward Bootle-Wilbraham.
+Born at Dunecht, Aberdeenshire, the future Lord Crawford was the eldest son of The 26th Earl of Crawford and 9th Earl of Balcarres and his wife, Emily Florence, daughter of Colonel Edward Bootle-Wilbraham.
 Sir Ronald Lindsay was his younger brother.
 He was educated at Eton and Magdalen College, Oxford.

 His family had extensive mining interests on the Lancashire Coalfield at Haigh near Wigan where his family had a seat at Haigh Hall.
 He was chairman of the Wigan Coal and Iron Company and its successor the Wigan Coal Corporation.

+Prior to the First World War he had held the rank of Captain in the 1st (Volunteer) Battalion, Manchester Regiment, from which he resigned in early 1903.
 During World War I, in early 1915, at 43 years of age, and having refused an offer of the Viceroyalty of India, he enlisted as a private in the Royal Army Medical Corps, which was almost unheard of at that time as hereditary peers and their heirs or university graduates such as himself were generally commissioned as officers.
-Prior to the war he had held the rank of Captain in the 1st (Volunteer) Battalion, Manchester Regiment.
 He thus swapped palaces in India and the prospect of a comfortable administrative position for the reality of a front line clearing station's operating theatre.
 At times up to 1,000 casualties each day passed through the clearing station at Hazebrouck, where he was stationed.
 This was when he developed what were described by his granddaughter, Rose Luce, as 'mixed feelings' about members of the officer classes (his own 'class', of course).
 In 2013 his diaries of his experiences were published as the memoir Private Lord Crawford's Great War Diaries: From Medical Orderly to Cabinet Minister, edited by his grandson Christopher Arnander.

 He became a Fellow of the Society of Antiquaries in 1900 also of the Royal Society in 1924 and was made a Knight of the Thistle in 1921.

 The Earl said of himself that "he was publicly known as the premier Scots earl, whereas in reality, he was a Lancashire coal merchant".
 On one occasion he invited the other governors of the John Rylands Library to view an exhibition of the treasures of his library and a number of other professors of the Victoria University of Manchester were also present.
 Among these was the professor of commerce, George William Daniels, who paid the earl and countess the following compliment, "You know, it's worth five centuries of breeding to breed two like those".

 He was a keen book collector, particularly of Victorian erotica, and bequeathed in his will over 100 volumes to the British Museum, which were subsequently placed in the Private Case.